 PREMIERE DATE FOR THE HALO SERIES

-There is no premiere date set for the Halo TV show.
-Showtime does expect it to be on screens in the first quarter of 2021.
+There is no exact premiere date set for the Halo TV show, though Deadline has confirmed it will release in the first quarter of 2022.
+As of early 2021, the show was filming in Budapest, Hungary.
 The network also has announced the Halo series will be nine episodes (down from ten) and each episode will be an hour long.